Kartaverse/Reactor-Docs/docs/com.AndrewHazelden.AtomzExpand.md

 ___

 ## Description
-<p>The "Atomz Expand" script allows you to import zipped Reactor Atomz Packages by dragging them into the Fusion Nodes view from a desktop Explorer/Finder/Linux folder browsing window.</p>
+<h1>NOTE: THIS PACKAGE REQUIRES PYTHON.
+DO NOT INSTALL IT IF YOU LACK PYTHON SUPPORT IN RESOLVE/FUSION!</h1>

-<p>The DragDrop file supports dragging in multiple zip elements at the same time, and each item will be imported.
+<p>The "Atomz Expand" Python script allows you to import zipped Reactor Atomz Packages by dragging them into the Fusion Nodes view from a desktop Explorer/Finder/Linux folder browsing window.
+The DragDrop file supports dragging in multiple zip elements at the same time, and each item will be imported.
 This allows for easier NAS-based offline Reactor installation use.</p>

 <p>You also have the option of importing Atomz package list files (atomz.lst).
 An atomz list text file works with an IFL image-file-list like document that is stored in the same folder as a collection of atomz zip files.
 The list is just a text file with a single package name per line that has the .lst file extension added to the filename.
 Using lst files let you define a custom selection list of packages to be installed at once.
 This technique can help with bootstrapping a local set of zipped offline usable Atomz packages in a bundle that get bulk loaded in fast.</p>